To some degree, every act of perception is an act of creation, and every memory is an act of imagination.

 Second, emotion also distorts our memories.
-Memories can have a positive, negative or a combination of both emotions.
-And our emotional attachments to the memory can change depending on a number of factors.
+Memories can have a positive, negative, or a combination of both emotions.
+And our emotional attachments to the memory can change depending on several factors.

 Third, memories are colored by the judgments and boundaries of our cultural programming.
 This programming can be changed or removed, thus changing the emotional attachment and the memory of the event.
 This is how people believed they were on the side of God when the tortured and burned people.

 In addition to our old friend cultural programming, our dreams and other day-to-day events can also affect our memories.
 A lot is going on.
 It’s no wonder our imagination gets confused and creative.
 Our imagination is the force that molds it all together.
 We imagine this or that happened.
 We “think” it was real.
 Then we file it away as a memory.
 When recalling it again, perhaps it’s the same, but it has more than likely somewhat different.
 Still, we perceive it as “what happened.”

 It is most important not to confuse memories of past events with the use of memory techniques to lock data into our long-term memory.
 The latter is a conscious and specific use of the mind.
 The former is the perception of imagination.

 Here is another example of how to use memory and imagination as a tool.
 Shaman use imagination as a tool within the Shamanic Journey.
 They see several possibilities within reality.
 And, that which is available to us is far greater than most people fathom.